KiyoLelou10/Variational-Quantum-Algorithms-for-Image-Detection-results/README.md

 Typical top-level summary files include:

 - `summary_all_information_for_quantum_experiments_final.json`
-- `summary_all_information.json` (classical baseline results)
-- additional dataset- or experiment-specific summary JSON files
+- `summary_all_information_for_classical_baselines.json`

 These files are intended to make it easy to recover the reported values used in the paper tables and discussion.

 ## Notes

-- This repository contains the **results**, not just the source code.
+- This repository contains the **results**, not the source code this can be found at https://github.com/KiyoLelou10/Variational-Quantum-Algorithms-for-Image-Detection-code.
-- The corresponding code repository contains the scripts used to generate these outputs.
 - The quantum geometry results reported in the paper correspond to the **cross-entropy** setting.
 - The MSE results are included as a robustness check.